 Some people like putting their sensitive financial materials in a fire-resistant safe like the one shown here.

 If you are not yet to the place where you have an emergency fund, we recommend that you start setting aside money for one immediately.

-wise to have at least six months' worth of income set aside to get you
+It is wise to have at least six months' worth of income set aside to get you through a difficulty.